globaleaks/whistleblowing-software/documentation/setup/PlatformWizard.rst

 .. image:: imgs/wizard3.png

-Configure the Account for the First Recipient of Your Whisleblowing Site
+Configure the Account for the First Recipient of Reports
 ------------------------------------------------------------------------
-In the forth section of the wizard configure the account details of the first recipient for the submissions to your project.
+In the forth section of the wizard configure the account details of the first recipient for the reports sent to your project.

-Note that the recipient's password is set to a pre-defined value "password".

 .. image:: imgs/wizard4.png